China Launches Shenzhou 23 With Hong Kong’s First Astronaut on Board

 - China launched the Shenzhou 23 spacecraft carrying three astronauts to its space station.

-- One of the three astronauts is scheduled for a year-long stay aboard the station.
+- One of the three astronauts is set for a yearlong stay on the space station.

 What Happened